joaoalbertocsjunior/react-s/FAQ.md

 <details>
   <summary>10.
 What impact could react-s have on the web development industry in the long run?</summary>
   react-s could contribute to a major shift in how modern web applications are built.
 By making data and components interchangeable and easily consumable, it could help decouple the frontend from the backend in a more natural way, allowing for more reusable components and a smoother development experience.
-This could lead to a future where developers are able to assemble web applications more quickly, with a stronger focus on ready-to-use UI embebed data.
+This could lead to a future where developers are able to assemble web applications more quickly, with a stronger focus on ready-to-use UI with embebed data.
 </details>